essoca/tyding-data/CodeBook.md

 - Merge "train_df" and "test_df" into "merged_data" by row binding.
 - Create a new data frame "mean_std_data" from "merged_data" by selecting the columns (features) whose names match the regular expression "mean[^F]|std".
 This selects only the measurements on which mean() and std() has been applied, discarding names in which meanFreq() appears.
 - Finally a data frame "average_data" is created from "mean_std_data" by grouping according to the columns "subject" and "activity" and summarizing all the remaining features by applying the mean function.
-The result is saved in the file "tidy_data.csv" for distribution.
+The result is saved in the file "tidy_data.txt" for distribution.
 - The units for the linear accelerations are m/s<sup>2</sup> and for the angular velocities rad/s.